 The wrong insecticide can cause severe burns to your plant and may not even be all that effective.

 Neem oil is the product we recommend.
-But even this natural ingredient can cause problems with some plants, so is it safe to use Neem oil on hibiscus?
+But even this natural ingredient can cause problems with some indoor plants, so is it safe to use Neem oil on hibiscus?

-Can You Use Neem Oil On Hibiscus
+Can I Use Neem Oil On Hibiscus

 Related: How To Get Rid of Mealybugs on Hibiscus